AllStarLink/ASL3-Manual/docs/user-guide/known-issues-diffs.md

 The following issues are currently known to exist in AllStarLink 3 and, where possible what the workarounds are.

+### DTMF Linking + DNS Lookup Timeouts
+There are intermittent cases of linking problems in the following situation:

+1. When a linking command (e.g. `*3`) is sent in DTMF; AND
+2. Certain network configurations or situations do not resolve DNS "fast enough"

+This issue is fully described in [app_rpt GitHub issue #392](https://github.com/AllStarLink/app_rpt/issues/392).
+In summary, if the DTMF finaly entry, decoding, and DNS resolution for a link command collectively takes longer than 3 seconds, linking can fail in silent and indeterminate ways.

+If this problem is occurring **consistently**, changing the node lookup method to "file" works around the issue until updated code to resolve this problem can be developed and tested:

+1. If you are not running the ASL3 Pi Appliance, install the asl3-update-nodelist
+application:

+    ```bash
+    sudo apt install -y asl3-update-nodelist
+    ```

+2. Edit `/etc/asterisk/rpt.conf`.
+Somewhere at or around line 10 (depending on file customizations) and change the `node_lookup_method` to `file` instead of `both`.
+An example looks like:

+    ```bash
+    [general]
+    node_lookup_method = file       ;method used to lookup nodes
+                                    ;both = dns lookup first, followed by external file (default)
+                                    ;dns = dns lookup only
+                                    ;file = external file lookup only

+    ```

+    This file is editable using `asl-menu`.

+3. Restart Asterisk using `asl-menu` or `systemctl restsart asterisk`.

+Once the fix is completed and made available, it will be announced on the [ASL Community](https://community.allstarlink.org) and you should change `node_lookup_method` to `both`.
+Eventually the "file" method will be retired.

 ### resize2fs_once "Error"
 There are intermittent cases of errors on the screen or in the system logs about a failure of a service named